iamgreggarcia/codesherpa-ui/README.md

 [MIT](LICENSE)

 ---
+### Disclaimer

+`codesherpa-ui` is not affiliated with, endorsed by, or sponsored by OpenAI.
+It's an independent product, separate from OpenAI’s offerings.

-Disclaimer: portions of the README created with GPT-4.
+Portions of this README were generated using `codesherpa-ui` and GPT-4.